shapeshift/hdwallet/CONTRIBUTING.md

 ## Contributing to HDWallet

+#### :warning: Typo-Only Changes Not Accepted

+We do not accept issues or pull requests that only fix typos in comments, variables, or documentation.
+Such issues will be closed without review.

 #### Submitting an Issue

 - **Do not open a GitHub issue if the bug you found is a security